wal-g/cnpg-plugin-wal-g/README.md

 This plugin adds backup and restore functionality to [CloudNativePG](https://cloudnative-pg.io/) by leveraging [WAL-G](https://github.com/wal-g/wal-g).
 It communicates with CloudNativePG through the `cnpg-i` interface, enabling seamless integration for managing PostgreSQL backups and restores in Kubernetes environments.

+> ⚠️ **Caution:** This project is currently under active development and is **not yet ready for production use**.
+Expect breaking changes and incomplete functionality.

 ## Getting Started

 ### Prerequisites